+In this article we look at the common uses of Fabric Structures.
 In the past 20 years with the amazing advances in fabric technology Fabric Shelters have become increasingly popular for a wide range of reasons.
 Not the least of these is the ease with which they can be transported to site and installed quickly and easily, and then just as easily dismantled and shifted to meet changing work conditions.

 The resultant boom in popularity has led to a range of common uses and sometimes not so common uses.
 Essentially, if shade and shelter is required on a short to medium term basis, a Fabric Structure can most often be the best option, as opposed to a steel shed alternative.